GazzolaLab/PyElastica/CONTRIBUTING.md

 We use [flake8](https://pypi.org/project/flake8/) and [Black](https://pypi.org/project/black/) for python style.

-You can install flake8 using pip :
+You can install flake8 using pip:

 `pip install flake8==3.8.3`